-Students should attend the lecture series in Classical Japanese Literature (MT) and are also encouraged to participate in the seminar series Topics in Classical Poetry (HT) for focused smallgroup discussion of selected poems of various periods along with presentations on key secondary resources and research methods.
-Interested students will be offered the chance to present on their own research or a relevant source.
+Students should attend the lecture series in Classical Japanese Literature (MT) and participate in the seminar series Topics in Classical Poetry (HT) for focused small-group discussion of selected poems of various periods along with key secondary resources and research methods.
+In the final seminar meeting, students will be offered the chance to present on their own research or a relevant source.